Shamilkv34/book/nostarch/chapter04.md

 ### The String Type

-To illustrate the rules of ownership, we need a data type that is more complex than those we covered in “Data Types” on page XX.
+To illustrate the rules of ownership, we need a data type that is more complex than those we covered in “Data Types” on page 36.
 The types covered previously are of a known size, can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a